 If you want to make the signs of old age on your hands less visible, it’s best to use orange-based reds, white, mint or lime green, powder or bright pink, red, or copper.
 Gray is also a popular colour for seniors since it draws all the attention to nails and not the hands.
 Choose the colour wisely that compliments your skin tone.
 A mix of pink and red looks nice on darker skin tones.
 For paler skins, you can use brown or orange shades.
 Be aware that you can reduce the signs of ageing by consuming green tea both as a drink and using it as a substance to make a mask.

 Can You Do It All on Your Own?

-Keep in mind that while personal hygiene care is always a good idea, professionals might have a clearer idea on some states.
+Keep in mind that while personal hygiene care is always a good idea, professionals might have a more precise idea of how to help you.
 So although you can take care of your nails and create your very own nail routine at home, it wouldn’t hurt to get appointments in nail salons and get a professional nail care service.
 If you find it hard to leave the house, there are many mobile nail care services you can find near you.

 I have dark skin.
 But for some reason, I have this feeling that no nail colour goes with my skin tone.
 I have tried almost any colour.
 Light or dark.
 Nothing seems to work for me, which is a bummer because I love wearing nail polishes.
 I wish we had advisors for these things.

 I think if you look it up on the internet, some quizzes might help you choose the right colour for nail polish.
 I think I came across one on Buzzfeed.
 It’s easy.
 Just search for something like “what nail colours to use” or something along that line.
 Plus, almost everyone who works in nail salons should know which colour is best for skin tone.
 Maybe you can’t find the right colour because you never went to the professionals and chose your nail polishes yourself.